 If you have been charged with a drugs offence, the severity of the penalty you face will depend largely on the type and quantity of drug that you were alledly found in possession of.

-Cannabis possession is often treated less severely than possession of other prohibited drugs such as ecstacy, cocaine, crystal meth and heroin.
+Possessing cannabis may be treated less severely than possessing other prohibited drugs such as ecstacy, cocaine, crystal meth and heroin.

 What is the cannabis cautioning scheme?

 The cannabis cautioning scheme is a diversionary scheme for adult offenders who may otherwise face being charged for a drug offence.